US Treasury says Vietnam currency was undervalued in 2019 in tyre probe assessment | Malay Mail

 In its assessment letter to Commerce, the Treasury said Vietnam made US$22 billion (RM92 billion) state foreign exchange purchases in 2019, including through the State Bank of Vietnam, which pushed down Vietnam’s real effective exchange rate by 3.5 per cent to 4.8 per cent.

 It said the country’s action caused the dong exchange rate, which was a nominal 23,224 per dollar in 2019, to be about 1,090 dong lower than levels consistent with equilibrium real exchange rates.
-Yesterday, the Vietnamese dong traded at 23,170 per dollar on the interbank market. — Reuters
+Today, the Vietnamese dong traded at 23,174 per dollar on the interbank market.

+Vietnam’s trade surplus with the US widened to US$30.88 billion in the first seven months of this year from US$24.82 billion in the same period last year, according to Vietnam’s customs data. — Reuters